ibm-cloud-docs/security-compliance/faqs.md

 {: support}

 Yes, you can create rules for services or resources that are not already provisioned in your accounts.
 When a rule is in place, the service or resource is automatically evaluated according to the enforcement actions that you chose when you created the rule.

+## How are config rules and templates different?
+{: #faq-rule-template-differences}
+{: faq}
+{: support}

+Rules provide the ability to enforce conditions and actions around the configuration of a target resource.
+With rules, you can use the {{site.data.keyword.compliance_short}}] UI to monitor for configuration changes in your accounts so that you understand which resources are noncompliant to the rules that you have in place.

+Templates help you to customize the default property values that are associated with an {{site.data.keyword.cloud_notm}} resource.
+By creating templates for resources in your accounts, you're able to override IBM-defined default values for a resource, such as a bucket in Cloud Object Storage, with your preferred values.
+For more information, see [What is a template?](/docs/security-compliance?topic=security-compliance-what-is-template)

 ## Why can't I select a remediation option?